lxndio/aas-benchmark/README.md

 #### Suffix Array Generation Algorithms

 Algorithms that require a suffix array to work generate this suffix array using the SAIS algorithm by default.
-You can, however, select the used suffix array generation algorithm yourself by specifying the `--suffixarray` parameter:
+You can, however, select the used suffix array generation algorithm yourself by specifying the `--suffixarray` argument:

 ```
 aas-benchmark sa-match ... --suffixarray sais